IBM-Cloud/ansible-collection-ibm/docs/ibm_is_network_acl_rule.rst

     (Required for new resource) Network ACL id

+  name (False, str, None)
+    The user-defined name for this rule.
+Names must be unique within the network ACL the rule resides in.
+If unspecified, the name will be a hyphenated list of randomly-selected words.

+  udp (False, list, None)
+    None

   before (False, str, None)
     The rule that this rule is immediately before.
 If absent, this is the last rule.

-  direction (True, str, None)
-    (Required for new resource) Direction of traffic to enforce, either inbound or outbound

-  udp (False, list, None)
-    None

   action (True, str, None)
     (Required for new resource) Whether to allow or deny matching traffic

+  icmp (False, list, None)
+    None

   id (False, str, None)